HZI Consortium Wins Tender for 20-Year Waste Services Contract in Perth, Australia

 The new plant will be built with Swiss clean-tech know-how and generate value locally.
 Around one third of the investment will flow back into local, regional and Australian businesses.

-Besides the turn-key EfW plant delivery, HZI will operate and maintain the plant in a joint venture together with its local parter New Energy for at least 20 years.
+Besides the turn-key WtE plant delivery, HZI will operate and maintain the plant in a joint venture together with its local parter New Energy for at least 20 years.

 Project Draws on Decades of Experience Worldwide